 No matter how diligent, landlords often find themselves engaged in costly litigation with tenants represented by counsel specialized in taking advantage of statutes enacted to protect tenant rights.
 Landlords in these cases bear the burden of proof in demonstrating a reasonable approach upon notice of the alleged housing violation.
 These disputes require a reasoned approach to problem-solving, knowledge of all potential liabilities, and an aggressive defense when litigation ensues.

 We regularly advise property owners and property management companies in various landlord tenant law disputes including lease disputes, rent ordinance compliance, breach of habitability claims, mold litigation, toxic-tort matters, and fair housing act claims in all Northern California jurisdictions.
-With close to 20 years of litigation experience, we can assist your business with the drafting of important lease provisions to maximize your legal rights in the event of a landlord tenant dispute or litigation.
+With over 25 years of litigation experience, we can assist your business with the drafting of important lease provisions to maximize your legal rights in the event of a landlord tenant dispute or litigation.

 The firm can provide solid and accurate counsel in the interpretation of rights and legal obligations of any dispute as they occur.
 By retaining counsel before litigation commences, you can more likely ensure the successfully defense of litigation claims or the avoidance of costly litigation entirely.